alamuri-a/NortheastInnovatorsMidterm/README.md

 ### Student

-1. New students may register by selecting **Sign Up** and entering a valid NUID provided by the administrator.
-2. Log in using the registered username and password.
+1. Log in using the registered username and password.
-3. Access the Student Work Area.
+2. Access the Student Work Area.
-4. Manage coursework.
+3. Manage coursework.
-5. Register for or drop classes.
+4. Register for or drop classes.
-6. Perform a graduation audit.
+5. Perform a graduation audit.
-7. Review the academic transcript.
+6. Review the academic transcript.
-8. View and update the student profile.
+7. View and update the student profile.
-9. Log out when finished.
+8. Log out when finished.

 ## Testing Guide